 In fact, the most recent estimates suggest a 15-percent decline year-to-year.
 Around the world in South Korea, Overwatch is also on the decline, dropping to third place with about seven percent of all PC Bang usage.
 PC Bangs are a popular way to play games in South Korea.

 These numbers are alarming, and the recent news regarding the staff behind Overwatch League (OWL) is unsettling as well.
-Very recently, the commissioner of the OWL left for a competitor studio and senior eSports staff of Blizzard said they were leaving the company after facing plenty of frustrations from working there.
-Furthermore, viewership of the OWL has been stagnant or on the decline.
+Recently, the commissioner of the OWL left for a competitor studio.
+Also, the senior esports staff of Blizzard said they were leaving the company after facing frustrations from working there.
+Furthermore, the viewership of the OWL has been on the decline.
 Despite a spike in viewership at the start of this season, viewership was largely stagnant for the rest of the season, according to the eSportsObserver.

 All these factors, combined with the massive buy-in price teams pay to get into the OWL begs the question of whether the OWL is sustainable.
 The answer is no due to the rate that Overwatch has been declining in popularity and financially.
 Also, other FPS games like Fortnite or Apex Legends contend for both financial as well as esports dominance.

 However, Blizzard is not taking this lightly.
 They gave invested in ways to make Overwatch a game players can enjoy for years to come.
 Not that long ago, they announced the long-awaited “Replays” feature that countless fans have requested since the introduction of Overwatch.
 It remains to be seen if Blizzard can right this ship.
 But one thing is for certain, they are trying to.